Huertix/UsersManager/README.txt

 TO DO:

-- Add pagination in users and groups list-
+- Add pagination in users and groups list.
 - Control any User could exits with out a group.
 - Improve the design.
-- Control if users exist
+- Control if users exist.